 The Division of DD's automated network allows support coordinators to request services identified in the individual's service plan.
-Before services are authorized, all new plans and plans requesting increased services must go through the Regional Office's UR process for approval.
+Before services are authorized, all new plans and plans requesting increased services must go through the regional office's Utilization Review (UR) process for approval.
 Approved services are input in the prior authorization system.

-The Division of DD maintains an information system, which includes prior authorizations.
+The Division of DD maintains an information system which included prior authorization.
 The provider can access the authorization system online and bill for authorized services that have been delivered.
 Based on the Medicaid Agency published claims processing calendar, the claim data and any adjustments are approved by DMH central office and submitted to the Medicaid Agency's fiscal agent for processing.